gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/06_publish_control.rst.txt

 .. image:: ../images/Publish/Publish__controll.png
     :scale: 80 %

-Publish control lets you control the viewer settings from grashopper
+Publish control lets you control the viewer settings from grasshopper
  - Everything you set as input can be saved in this publish control component with the scenario manager.
 Be careful with geometry content, this can make your grasshopper file very heavy.

    Note: Grasshopper has an autosave.
 If the Publish Control component becomes too heavy, it will make you wait a lot